Central Coast California

 Adjacent to the Paicines General Store is the Blossom Hill Winery, bought out in 2017 and re-named Alba Coast Winery.
 The name Alba means ‘dawn’ or ‘sunrise’ in Italian.
 With capacity for 4 million cases a year, you’ll see huge tanks in a broad group alongside the road that make that number believable.
 On the north side of Panoche Road are the large buildings of Diablo Chateau & Estate Wines.

-Cienega Rd (pronounced see-en-a-gah) parallels this northerly stretch Highway 25 as a more twisty alternative to the long straights.
+Cienega Rd (pronounced see-en-a-gah) parallels this northerly stretch of Highway 25 as a more twisty alternative to the long straights.
 The word Cienega means swamp or wetlands, although with the region being so dry, I can’t make the connection.

-The northern end of Cienega also provides the entrance to Hollister Hills State Vehicular Recreation Area, so be on the lookout of trucks pulling trailers of dirt bikes and UTVs.
+The northern end of Cienega also provides the entrance to Hollister Hills State Vehicular Recreation Area, so be on the lookout for trucks pulling trailers of dirt bikes and UTVs.
 The off-road park is divided into different areas based on the type of vehicle.
 Cienega Rd is 18 miles north to south and worth the detour.
 It passes by an Elementary school in the mid-section, several wineries and a large RV campground on the south end.

 The south end of Cienega is six miles south of Tres Pinos and one mile south of Paicines.
 Once you pass by the entrance to Cienega, Highway 25 truly gets revved up.
-The longest straights are here, the first stretch is bone straight seven miles long with many more to come.
+The longest straights are here, the first stretch is bone straight seven miles long, with many more to come.
 As Highway 25 passes over the San Benito River, the Diablo Range presents itself on the east side of the road.
 Some of the best photos of the range are here.
 This area is brilliant green during spring time.

 If you want to get away from all the rush and congestion, this is it.
 Keep in mind, it can get ridiculously hot out here in the summers, 100-degree days are the norm.
 While riding in summer, wear a cool vest.
 Temps during a heat wave in the late 1940s hit 117 at Pinnacles.
 Thankfully, in spring, the landscape explodes into a blanket of green and vast fields of wildflowers across rolling meadows.
-Heavy rains in winter months can exaggerate these events even further and create super blooms where these grassy meadows and hillsides are covered in colorful wildflowers.
+Heavy rains in winter months can exaggerate these events even further and create super blooms, where these grassy meadows and hillsides are covered in colorful wildflowers.

 Highway 25 is paved across the dry grasslands in summer with relatively low elevation changes, this means you get a thrill ride that's up-down back-forth left-right.
 This can be a very fast ride if you choose.

-Much of Highway 25 is cut into the base of the Diablo mountain range, a low coastal range running parallel to the ocean north south.
+Much of Highway 25 is cut into the base of the Diablo mountain range, a low coastal range running parallel to the ocean north-south.
 Cut into the base of the range also makes the ride swoopy.
 Motorcyclists love riding this kind of road.
-The valley begins to narrow and numerous trees dot the landscape.
+The valley begins to narrow, and numerous trees dot the landscape.

 Thirteen miles south of Tres Pinos is La Gloria Rd.
 This is a single lane dirt ranch road and the pavement doesn’t start up until you reach the Swiss Rifle Club eight miles from the 101 Freeway.
 Total distance from Highway 25 over the range to Gonzalez is 20 miles.
 At Gloria Rd, a sign for curvy road appears, next 38 miles.
 That feels good to see that sign.
 Make sure you are in front of traffic as you pass by La Gloria Rd and head into the twisties.
 These are all left-right-lefts, no hairpins or rapid elevation changes.
 When they built Highway 25 in the mid-1930s, no one paved the road right down the middle of the valley like they would today, rather, they carved it into the hillside and adhered to the contour of the land.